 Question: "What does the Bible say about teamwork?"

-Answer: While the word teamwork does not appear in the Bible, this ancient tome contains a lot of information about working together.
+Answer: While the word teamwork does not appear in the Bible, the Word of God does contain a lot of information about working together.
 Teamwork is evident in the societal structures of marriage, family, community, and business.
-Advice for daily living, conflict management, and related issues are available in Scripture; you just have to know where to look and how to apply the Bible’s principles of teamwork to today’s business or ministry model.
+Advice for daily living, conflict management, and related issues is available in Scripture; you just have to know where to look and how to apply the Bible’s principles of teamwork to today’s business or ministry model.

 The most foundational team is the one created when someone accepts Christ as Lord and Savior.
 From that very instant, the newborn child of God is never alone (Hebrews 13:5).
 The believer has the advantage of being part of his own “God team,” with the benefits of the guidance of the Holy Spirit (1 John 2:27), the priestly provisions of Jesus (Hebrews10:19–22), and the eternal love of a faithful Father (1 Corinthians 1:9; 10:13).

 We are designed to need God and each other.
 No one has all the skills, gifts, or wisdom necessary for a successful life.
 We are exhorted to use the gifts we receive—the talents and unique bents of our created nature, as well as our spiritual gifts—to serve one another with kindness, respect, and appreciation.

 The first examples of teamwork found in the Bible are in the opening chapter of Genesis.
 There we find the Trinity: the Father, Son, and Holy Spirit, working in concert at creation (Genesis 1:1–3).
 Each member of the Godhead had a position to fill in the creation of the world; each One had a defined job to perform.

 On the sixth day of creation, God fashioned Adam and Eve, the first human team.
 They were designed to complement each other and mirror the image and the community—the teamwork—of the Trinity (Genesis 1:26–27).